laminas/laminas-form/docs/book/v3/form-element-manager.md

 ## Fetch a Custom Element without Registration

-The form element manager allows to fetch custom elements without prior registration on the manager.
+The form element manager allows fetching custom elements without prior registration with the manager.

 The following example creates a custom element: